Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Technicalities

 In \cite{MSdouble,single,BLdouble}, it is demonstrated that Carr's randomization (equivalently, the method of lines) allows one to calculate prices of single and double barrier options and barrier options in regime-switching models with the precision of the order of E-02-E-03 because Carr's randomization procedure works even if the calculations at each time step are with the precision of the order of E-04-E-05 only.
 In \cite{single,BLdouble}, calculations are relatively fast because grids of different sizes for the evaluation of the Wiener-Hopf factors and fast convolution at each time step and the refined version of the inverse FFT (iFFT) constructed in \cite{single} are used (standard iFFT and fractional iFFT do not suffice in the majority of cases).
 In \cite{MSdouble}, regime-switching hyper-exponential jump diffusion models are considered, hence, the Wiener-Hopf factors are easy to calculate with the precision E-14.

 In the present paper, as in \cite{Contrarian}, we use the sinh-acceleration to evaluate the Wiener-Hopf factors.
 The summation of several hundreds of terms suffices to achieve the precision better than E-15, hence, the effect of accumulation of machine errors is insignificant, and we can calculate $\tV(q)$ with the precision E-14 and better.
-Thus, the errors of the Gaver-Wynn Rho algorithm which we document are the errors of the algorithm itself.
+Thus, the errors of our method that uses the Gaver-Wynn Rho algorithm which we document are the errors of the GWR algorithm itself.
 These errors are in the range E-05-E-8, depending on the parameters of the model, $T$ and $a_1,a_2$.
 For the sake of brevity, we produce the results for $x_1=x_2=0$; $T, a_1$ and $a_2$ vary.

 More accurate results are obtained when we apply the sinh-acceleration to the Bromwich integral.
 The CPU cost increases several times because the number of $q$'s used is several times larger; but we can achieve the precision E-14 and better.
-Note that a more efficient Talbot deformation cannot be applied if $\tV(q)$ is evaluated using the sinh-acceleration technique.
+Note that Talbot's deformation \cite{Talbot79} is not applicable together with the sinh-deformations of the other contours of integration, hence, the CPU time is significantly larger and good precision is impossible to achieve in many cases when the sinh-acceleration is very efficient.
 Hence, the best two versions are: the Gaver-Wynn Rho algorithm, if the accuracy of the final result of the order of E-6 is admissible, and the sinh-acceleration applied to the Bromwich integral if a higher precision is needed.
 In both cases, the Wiener-Hopf factors and $\tV(q)$'s are calculated using the sinh-acceleration.

+The sinh-acceleration is similar to but simpler to apply than the saddle-point method (see., e.g., \cite{fedoryuk}); the rate of convergence is approximately the same.
+The former method is more flexible than the latter, in applications to repeated integrals especially.
+The rate of convergence is approximately the same, and the calculation of individual terms in numerical realizations is much simpler and less time consuming.
+Talbot's deformation \cite{Talbot79} is not applicable together with the sinh-deformations of the other contours of integration, hence, the CPU time is significantly larger and good precision is impossible to achieve in many cases when the method of the paper is vey efficient.